-In addition to the general conditions described in the above-mentioned articles, a Member Country declaring that it has regained country, zone or compartment freedom from avian influenza or from infection with high pathogenicity avian influenza viruses in poultry should show evidence of an active surveillance programme depending on the epidemiological circumstances of the outbreak to demonstrate the absence of the infection.
+In addition to the conditions described in the point above, a Member Country declaring that it has regained country, zone or compartment freedom after an outbreak of high pathogenicity avian influenza in poultry should show evidence of an active surveillance programme, depending on the epidemiological circumstances of the outbreak, to demonstrate the absence of the infection.
 This will require surveillance incorporating virus detection and antibody tests.
+The Member Country should report the results of an active surveillance programme in which the susceptible poultry population undergoes regular clinical examination and active surveillance planned and implemented according to the general conditions and methods described in these recommendations.
+The surveillance samples should be representative of poultry populations at risk.
 The use of sentinel birds may facilitate the interpretation of surveillance results.

-A Member Country declaring freedom of country, zone or compartment after an outbreak of avian influenza should report the results of an active surveillance programme in which the susceptible poultry population undergoes regular clinical examination and active surveillance planned and implemented in accordance with the general conditions and methods described in these recommendations.
-The surveillance should at least give the confidence that can be given by a randomised representative sample of the populations at risk.